jiwoncpark/baobab/README.md

 # baobab

-Training data generator for hierarchical inference with Bayesian neural networks
+Training data generator for hierarchical inference of strong lenses with Bayesian neural networks

 ## Installation